How to install Boost library in Ubuntu or any Debian based distribution

 9

-That’s all to install boost libraries on Ubuntu and other Linux distributions.
+That’s all for this guide, where you learned how to install the Boost library for C++ in Ubuntu and other Linux distributions.